Broadcast grade uptime

 Active request routing

-Jet-Stream went beyond DNS and invented active request routing: stream requests are individually analysed and instantly geo load balanced to the best delivery node, for each individual user, for each stream: the analysis, calculation and redirect are performed in less than a millisecond: much faster than a typical DNS request.
+Jet-Stream went beyond DNS and invented active request routing: stream requests are individually analysed by our unique MultiCDN algorithm, viewers are instantly geo load balanced to the best delivery node, per individual request: the analysis, calculation and redirect are performed in less than a millisecond: much faster than a typical DNS request.

 Broadcast grade streaming